umbralcalc/umbralcalc/README.md

 **Hello there!** :wave:

-* I'm a professional data scientist, research engineer and simulation builder who has worked in a wide variety of problem domains.
+* I'm a professional software research engineer and simulation builder who has worked in a wide variety of problem domains.
 * I've got an overall interest and expertise in all things stochastic and statistical.
 * My work experience is in statistics, cosmology, epidemiology, sports betting and traffic control.
 * I also like to [create some human art](https://umbralcalc.github.io/human-art/) 🖌️ every now and then.